 When LASIK first appeared as a laser vision correction procedure, a microkeratome was used to create the corneal flap.
-Over the years ophthalmologists have found that when complications arise from LASIK they are typically from a poorly created corneal flap.
-Unlike mechanical instruments, the IntraLase® blade free LASIK technology is uniquely able to program the dimensions of your flap based on what’s best for your eyes.
-While the standard method of flap production has been reliable and very effective, the use of the IntraLase® laser gives our surgeons the ability to make a thinner, precise flap that leaves more corneal tissue for correction of higher degrees of refractive errors.
+Over the years, ophthalmologists have found, when complications arise from LASIK, they are typically from a poorly created corneal flap.
+Unlike mechanical instruments, the Femtosecond blade free LASIK technology is uniquely able to program the dimensions of your flap based on what’s best for your eyes.
+While the standard method of flap production has been reliable and very effective, the use of the Femtosecond laser gives our surgeons the ability to make a thinner, precise flap, leaving more corneal tissue for correction of higher degrees of refractive errors.

-The IntraLase® laser creates your flap from below the surface of the cornea – without ever cutting it.
+The Femtosecond laser creates your flap from below the surface of the cornea without ever cutting it.
 This process is done in a series of steps:

 Ultra-fast pulses of laser light position microscopic bubbles at a precise depth predetermined by your doctor.

-The process takes only about 30 seconds from start to finish-it’s quiet and comfortable.
+The process takes only about 30 seconds from start to finish, and it’s quiet and comfortable.

 Your doctor then gently lifts the flap to allow for the second step of your LASIK treatment.
 When treatment is complete, the flap is gently put back into position and the healing process begins.

-Although the complication rate for LASIK eye surgery is low, (1% or less), most complications are flap-related rather than laser-related.
-Flaps that are too thin, irregular, incomplete, contain a “button hole,
+Although the complication rate for LASIK eye surgery is low, 1% or less, most complications are flap-related rather than laser-related.
+These flaps are often too thin, irregular, and incomplete.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.